BGDV/bgdv.github.io/finance.md

 ## Privacy Policy [here](finance_privacy)

 ## How it works
-1. «Finance(P)» - a program designed to maintain and record personal finances.
+1. «Finance: personal assistant» - a program designed to maintain and record personal finances.
 2. The program runs locally.
 Doesn't work with network.
 Therefore, no data is collected or sent over the network.
 All information is stored only on the device.
 3. The application supports multi-user mode.
 4. After creating the user, you are prompted to create the required accounting profile.
 If desired, the profile can be hidden from the list of created profiles.